- Explanation of what is Copyrighted

 What is Macrovision Protection

 My choice of article is ironic isn't it?
 I've only quoted a relatively small part of the entire article.
 If for example you were quoting a news article you'd want to follow the same format.
-Quote the first paragraph or relevant text elsewhere in the article and provide a link to full article.
+Quote a few sentences in the article and provide a link to full article.

-Nearly all text, documents and images available from government websites are not copyrighted and in the public domain.
+Nearly anything produced or available on government websites is not copyrighted and in the public domain.
 These can be freely quoted, uploaded or used how you wish.
 Note that in some special cases especially where images are concerned they may be copyrighted by a third party so be sure to check.

 Additionally some websites may grant permission to use their material in which case you may post it here.